hubrizer/PortableBackupKit/docs/README.txt

 * Optional Brevo e-mail when a run finishes, summarizing remote info, files transferred and data volume
 * `update.ps1` pulls new versions of these scripts via git
 * Uses `--stats-log-level NOTICE` so totals appear in the log and e-mail
+* Setup lets you set timeouts and retry counts to avoid stalled transfers

 Folder layout